-Let's break out some tips for controlling your racing thoughts based on when they occur.
+Let's cover some tips for controlling your racing thoughts, based on when they occur.

 During a Panic Attack

-During a panic attack, your thoughts are often racing and health related.
-You pay attention to every little change in your body, wonder what's happening, and often experience this degree of confusion that only makes your thoughts worse.
+During a panic attack, your thoughts are often racing and related to your own health.
+You pay attention to every little change in your body, wonder what's happening, and often experience this degree of confusion that only makes your thought pattern more agitated.

 Panic attacks often need to run their course before they can be fully controlled, because a panic attack is by its very nature a temporary loss of control.
 But the above tools will help you reel in your thoughts a bit, and then when the panic attack passes you can get back to normal thinking.